 Whether you’re looking for bonbons or specifically truffles, they should have:

 Smooth and silky centers.
 The ganache shouldn’t be grainy or watery, and caramel or praliné centers shouldn’t be “too blond or dark/burnt,” says Hahn—and shouldn’t be grainy or stick to your teeth.

 Short shelf life.
 Think weeks, not months.
 “A longer shelf life means the bonbon is packed with a high percentage of sorbitol and any number of other moisture-binding sugars,” she says.
 (So look, too, for a short ingredients list that only includes things like cream, cocoa butter, sugar, etc.)

 Thin coating of shiny chocolate, decorated tastefully.
 The chocolate shell around a bonbon should be as thin as possible, without chocolate pooling around the bottom (called a foot).
 Truffles may simply be rolled in cocoa powder.

 Now you can be trufflin’ every day!

-Related Video: How to Make Triple Chocolate Hazelnut Truffles
+Related Video: How to Make Goat Cheese Truffles for a Change of Pace

 Header image by Chowhound, using photos from Chowhound and Shutterstock.